Vincent-Omondi/Dashboards-Data-Visualization/Project 2 - Financial Statements in Power BI.md

-# Project Report: Financial Statements in Power BI
+# Financial Statements in Power BI

 ## Overview
 This project focuses on automating and visualizing financial reporting for GL Retail Corporation, a successful retail company with a head office and five retail stores.
 The primary objectives are to improve efficiency, reporting integrity, and gain new insights to provide a competitive advantage through a data-driven approach.